ninjken/dynamic_file_upstreams/README.markdown

 For dynamic module build, there will be *ngx_dynamic_file_upstreams_module.so* in folder objs/ which can be loaded by nginx via 'load_module' directive.

+## Testing
+Tests are based on [nginx-tests](github.com:nginx/nginx-tests.git), test files are in folder t/ and are written, you know, in Perl.

 ## Author
 ninjken endeavourken@outlook.com